gkjohnson/three-gpu-pathtracer/README.md

 	// Whether to use the "bg" gradient fields to sample for the backround GRADIENT_BG = 0 : Number

-	// The number of materials provided in the "materials" uniform.
-	MATERIAL_LENGTH : Number,

 }
 ```